nojronatron/nojronatron.github.io/README.md

 ## Advanced Software Development

-The following are reading and research notes taken during, and in preparation for Code401 Java:
+The following are reading and research notes taken during, and in preparation for Code401 Java.
+Review these after class discusion, and then again after attempts to implement the lab(s) or code challenge(s):

 - [ ] Read Class34 [Publishing your Android App](./code401-files/pub-android-google.html) to Google Store